 So What About Ombre?

-Whether you choose highlights, balayage or ombre, it’s important to follow up with a good maintenance plan so your hair recovers from any bleaching damage.
-Many hairdressers use products such as Olaplex, designed to prevent the bonds in the hair breaking.
-However you should also consider a shampoo and conditioner suitable for highlighted hair, and weekly treatments to ensure your hair remains in good shape.
+Whether you choose highlights, balayage, or ombre, it’s important to follow up with a good maintenance plan so your hair recovers from any bleaching damage.
+Many hairdressers use products such as Olaplex, designed to prevent the bonds in the hair from breaking.
+However, you should also consider a shampoo and conditioner suitable for highlighted hair, and weekly treatments to ensure your hair remains in good shape.